ec-edelivery/dynamic-discovery-federated-infrastructure/README.md

 ### DNS Lookup Query

+The DNS lookup query is a DNS domain name constructed from the participant identifier.
+During the PoC stage two variations of the DNS lookup query will be used:
+The DNS lookup query type 1 and DNS lookup query type 2.

+#### DNS lookup query type 1

+The DNS lookup query follows the existing query format used in the current SML service where only the "top domain" is altered to include the domain code (e.g. ICD number).
 The DNS lookup query is constructed as follows:
 NOTE: For the presentation of the rules the  augmented Backus–Naur  (ABNF) for Syntax is used (See the: [RFC 5234](https://www.ietf.org/rfc/rfc5234.txt).